-COMMITTEE CRAVEN SPATIAL PLANNING SUB-COMMITTEE MEMBERSHIP 7 Members of the Council LEAD OFFICER Strategic Manager Planning and Regeneration PARENT COMMITTEE Policy Committee
+COMMITTEE CRAVEN SPATIAL PLANNING SUB- COMMITTEE MEMBERSHIP 7 Members of the Council LEAD OFFICER Strategic Manager Planning and Regeneration PARENT COMMITTEE Policy Committee

-- To deal with all aspects of preparation of Local Development Plan documents up to the key decision stages set out below: - Development Plan Document up to but not including final approval of the Publication Document (published for formal consultation before submission to the Secretary of State for examination in public) as defined in Regulation 25 of the Town and Country Planning (Local Development) Regulations 2004 (as amended in 2008) or as defined in any successor regulations. - Supplementary Planning Document up to and including approval of a draft for public participation. - To act as an initial reference point to provide feedback and input into emerging documents up to Publication stage. - To receive and accept evidence base reports for the Local Development Framework as they are completed. - To consider and approve Planning Guidance for Development Control purposes. - To provide an arena for discussion and response to regional and sub-regional initiatives which have implications for spatial planning in Craven. - Community Infrastructure Levy To deal with all aspects of preparation of the Community Infrastructure Levy Charging Schedule up to, but not including final approval of the Publication Charging Schedule for formal consultation prior to examination as defined in Regulation 16 of the Community Infrastructure Levy Regulations 2010 (as amended in 2011). - Neighbourhood Planning To designate neighbourhood plan are3as under the Neighbourhood Planning (General) Regulations 2012 and public the same for consultation. - To grant delegated authority to the Strategic Manager for Planning and Regeneration to determine valid neighbourhood area applications where no comments are received during the publication period. - To grant delegated authority to the Strategic Manager for Planning and Regeneration to determine and designate neighbourhood area applications, in consultation with the Chair of this Sub-Committee and relevant Ward Members where comments are received during the publication period. - To consider any issues arising out of the above in the event that there is not consensus between the Chair, Ward Members and Officers. - To undertake any other function of the LPA as may be required in connection with production, submission and publication of Neighbourhood Plans under the Neighbourhood Planning (General) Regulations 2012 and the Neighbourhood Planning Act 2017 or any regulations made thereunder.
+- (a)To deal with all aspects of preparation and review of the Craven Local Plan, including considering the role the Craven Local Plan plays in achieving a Net Zero Carbon Craven by 2030, up to the key decision stages set out below: - (i) Development Plan Document up to, but not including final approval of the Publication Document (published for formal consultation before submission to the Secretary of State for examination in public) as defined in Regulation 19 of the Town and Country Planning (Local Development) (England) Regulations 2012 (as amended in 2017) or as defined in any successor regulations. - (ii) Supplementary Planning Document up to and including approval of a draft for public consultation. - (b) To act as an initial reference point to provide feedback and input into emerging documents up to Publication stage. - (c) To consider and approve updates to the Local Development Scheme as they are required and prepared. - (d) To receive and accept evidence base reports for the review of the Craven Local Plan as they are completed. - (e) To consider and approve Planning Guidance, including masterplans required by local plan policy save where such guidance constitutes a Supplementary Planning Document. - (f) To provide an arena for discussion and response to regional and sub-regional initiatives which have implications for spatial planning in Craven. - (g) Community Infrastructure Levy To deal with all aspects of preparation of the Community Infrastructure Levy Charging Schedule up to, but not including final approval of the Publication charging schedule for formal consultation prior to examination as defined in Regulation 16 of the Community Infrastructure Levy Regulations 2010 (as amended by Regulation 3 of The Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019) or as defined by any successor regulations. - (h) Neighbourhood Planning (moved to Officer Scheme of Delegation) - - (i) To designate neighbourhood plan areas where the local planning authority receive a neighbourhood area application from a parish council and the area does not relate to the whole of a parish council's area and publish the same for consultation subject to the Officer Scheme of Delegation. - (j) To undertake any other function of the LPA as may be required in connection with production, submission and publication of Neighbourhood Plans under the the Neighbourhood Planning (General) Regulations 2012 (as amended in 2015, 2016, 2017) and the Neighbourhood Planning Act 2017 or any regulations made thereunder.